calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 2: Given a list of increasing numbers, how would you turn that list into spreadsheet headings (A-Z, AA-ZZ, AAA-ZZZ, etc)?

 I really screwed this question up and it cost me the internship I think.
 I could not get the inner loop logic correct and the interviewer didn't give me any help.
 This meant the question took up the whole 20 minutes we had and she didn't seem too impressed.
 Oh well, it would have been cool to intern at Google but I took NASA instead which was pretty badass.
-Here is a particular implementation that works.

-<script src="http://ideone.com/e.js/n4TgDm" type="text/javascript" ></script>

 ### IBM (Internship) - Wait-listed